core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 is updated to:

 ~~~~
-7. If |port| does not equal the request's destination TCP port,
+7. If |port| does not equal the request's destination UDP port or TCP port,
     include a Uri-Port Option and let that option's value be |port|.
 ~~~~